levipereira/docker_images/ds-6.4-ts-yolo/README.md

 # Building Docker Image for NVIDIA Deepstream and Install Application

-This repo provides a set of instructions for building a Docker image tailored for deploying a Deepstream application with support for YOLOv9 model inference served by Triton Server.
+This repo provides a set of instructions for building a Docker image tailored for deploying a Deepstream application with support for YOLO model inference served by Triton Server.
 It outlines the steps required to set up the environment and install necessary dependencies.

 This repository build and install the sample app [deepstream-yolov9-triton-server-rtsp-out](https://github.com/levipereira/deepstream-yolov9-triton-server-rtsp-out)